Sethu0073/data-retrieval-spotify/README.md

 # Spotify Data Retrieval Tools

-A collection of Python scripts to interact with the Spotify Web API for retrieving user library data and artist information.
+A collection of Python scripts to interact with Spotify Web API for retrieving user library data and artist information.
 This repository provides easy-to-use tools for accessing various Spotify data endpoints.

 ## Features